guimaraeslucas/FastString/README.md

 ==========
 (C) Copyright 2013 - Lucas Guimarães

-.LG FastString is an Offline Chrome App that using only javascript code can encode and decode various formats and can perform strings operations like striptags and rot13.
+.LG FastString is an Offline Chrome App/Online WebApp that using only javascript code can encode and decode various formats and can perform strings operations like striptags and rot13.

-The App is available at: https://chrome.google.com/webstore/detail/faststring-by-lg/gpknmoniniacaobkeclmiiaekniaddnd
+The Chrome App is available at: https://chrome.google.com/webstore/detail/faststring-by-lg/gpknmoniniacaobkeclmiiaekniaddnd or as an WebApp at: http://faststring.lgvirtual.com

 Features
 ---